 Outstanding qualifications, a strong work ethic, and a genuine concern for teaching and promoting the game of hockey to our athletes, are all characteristics of The DHD Team.
 Meet our staff!

-Paul has spent decades teaching, coaching, and instructing the game of hockey in Canada and in the United States.
-Paul is a Canadian NCCP Level V and Canadian National Level III coach.
-Paul has worked in various capacities including General Manager, Hockey Director, Hockey Operations Consultant, Player Development Program Director, and Power Skating Instructor in central Ohio.
+Paul spent decades teaching, coaching, and instructing the game of hockey in Canada and in the United States.
+Paul was a Canadian NCCP Level V and Canadian National Level III coach.
+Paul worked in various capacities including General Manager, Hockey Director, Hockey Operations Consultant, Player Development Program Director, and Power Skating Instructor in central Ohio.

-Additionally, Paul is a member of the Board of Directors for the Ohio “AAA” Blue Jackets (Tier I Elite “AAA”).
-Paul continues to be involved with the Coaches’ Education Program in both the USA as well as Canada.
-As a member of USA Hockey, Mid-Am District, Paul serves as an on ice instructor and an evaluator for the “Select Camps”.
+Additionally, Paul was a member of the Board of Directors for the Ohio “AAA” Blue Jackets (Tier I Elite “AAA”).
+Paul was involved with the Coaches’ Education Program in both the USA as well as Canada.
+As a former member of USA Hockey, Mid-Am District, Paul served as an on ice instructor and an evaluator for the “Select Camps”.

 “DHD is a culmination of many years of hockey knowledge and experience.
 We take great pride in sharing our knowledge and providing an atmosphere that is high speed, high intensity, and high energy -- all core competencies at our school!”